Save it with your other tax-time documentation.

 In other situations, consumers correctly received more than one Form 1095-A. Situations when you may have received multiple forms include, but are not limited to:

-For example, if you had a baby in 2017 and added the baby to your coverage, then you may have received one Form 1095-A with the coverage information before the baby was added and another form with the coverage information after the baby was added.
+For example, if you had a baby last year and added the baby to your coverage, then you may have received one Form 1095-A with the coverage information before the baby was added and another form with the coverage information after the baby was added.
 In these situations, the information printed on each form is different and you should use all forms when you file your tax return.